-If you’re sick to death of having a massive weapon taking up 30% of your screen, Resogun might be just up your alley.
+Resogun delivers on the action and the fun with its sleek design and arcade-inspired gameplay.
+Instead of having a bulk weapon occupy a significant portion of your screen, Resogun takes a minimalist approach by replacing weapons with sights.
 Fitting into the Arcade theme of Nex Machina, Resogun is like a throwback to those Flash-based mini-games you’d sneak on during class – unless you specifically came from the arcade age of the 80s, that is.
-Think of it as Defender meets Datastorm spruced up with bright neon graphics and you’ll be on the right lines.
-Its two post-release DLC packs, Defenders and Heroes, added a bunch of new modes over time – including couch co-op!
+Think of it as Defender meets Datastorm spruced up with bright neon graphics, and you’ll be on the right lines.
+Developers have released the Defenders and Heroes DLC packs with new modes that make the game even more immersive and challenging, including a fun couch co-op mode.

 - The best Xbox One shooter games

 - The best games like Fortnite